Acadia Students' Union: Vice President Finance and Operation

 The Vice President Finance is responsible for the supervision of all funds that are held by the ASU and manage the accounts of students association and House Councils to ensure they are in good order.
 In addition, they must monitor all expenditure and revenue streamline within the union and approve all purchases made by members of the Acadia Students' Union.
 This position also requires to contact a number of business owners based on the sponsorship with the ASU, ensure they recognize us as value provides.

-The position of ASU Vice President, Finance and Operation for the 2021-2022 academic year is held by Fumiya Kanai, a fourth-year business technology management student.
-He was Vice President, Finance at Acadia Medical Campus Response Team through the 2020-2021 year, while being licensed as Medical First Responder.
+The position of ASU Vice President, Finance and Operation for the 2023–2024 academic year is held by Bradley Thibeau, a fourth-year finance student at Acadia University.
+Bradley's studies are primarily focused on financial crises and economic downturns.
+He applies his academic insights to effectively oversee and optimize the ASU's financial health.

 Former ASU Executive Teams

 In 2011, the ASU reconfigured the makeup of the ASU Executive.
-The end result was a new, five member executive designed to be more effective at governing the ASU.
+The result was a new, five member executive designed to be more effective at governing the ASU.

 The ASU also enacted further updates to position titles and descriptions in late 2016.
 Each executive team since that reconfiguration can be found in the table below.